AleGuarnieri/aleguarnieri.github.io/index.md

 # Welcome!

-I am Alessandro, a data analyst passionate about data science with a background in Applied Physics.
-After an experience as a Salesforce developer, I finally managed to combine my interest for science and informatics with something which can be broadly applied and useful for the real world and I decided to delve into data science and engineering field.
+I am Alessandro, a data analyst passionate about data science 📊 but not only, as I play the piano and I love arts in general. 🎼

+I hold an M.Sc. in Applied Physics and I've always been interested in science and its applications to the real world since ever.
+After an experience as a Salesforce developer, I finally managed to combine my interest for science and informatics with something which can be broadly applied and I decided to delve into data science and data engineering field: the best decision I could ever take!

+As I strongly believe in education and learning in every form, let me share some of the small steps I am taking to enrich my knowledge about this wonderful field.
+Feel free to explore or send me a comment on all the exercises and projects I loaded.

 My dream?
-To keep learning and use my expertise to work and volunteer in the areas in which these activities can be applied, giving back what I learned and contributing to have a positive impact in our society :slightly_smiling_face:
+To keep learning and use my expertise to work and volunteer in the areas in which these activities can be applied, giving back what I learned and contributing to have a positive impact in our society 🙂

 <br/>
 <br/>